-Whether you’re a new homeowner or experienced one, we promise you’ll get great tips today.
+Whether you’re a new homeowner or an experienced one, I promise you’ll get great tips today.

-We’ll be installing American Standard’s VorMax because it has new technology that cleans the bowl every time it’s flushed.
+I’ll be replacing an old toilet with the American Standard’s VorMax because it has new technology that cleans the bowl every time it’s flushed.

 The VorMax’s cleaning technology made it a no brainer for this rental.

 You and I both know that cleaning a toilet is easy but often a forgotten art.
 And if simply flushing the toilet helps keep it looking good…that’s awesome.

 American Standard sent me the VorMax to test but I’ve been using their toilets for years.
 When I find great products, I love sharing them with you.
 That way you can have the same great experience as me.

 Here’s your supply list

 - Steel Braided Supply Line